 Shilajit Benefits

-• May support natural energy and reduce feelings of fatigue
+- May support natural energy and reduce feelings of fatigue through mitochondrial function

 Ashwagandha Benefits

-• Used to promote restful sleep and recovery
+- Used to promote restful sleep and overnight recovery

-• Widely used as a general adaptogen for long-term resilience
+- Widely used as a general adaptogen for long-term stress resilience

 Which Is Better for Energy?

-Ashwagandha supports energy more indirectly — by helping the body manage stress more effectively, improving sleep quality, and reducing the cortisol load that drains energy over time.
-People who take it often describe feeling calmer, clearer, and less burnt out rather than directly more energised.
+Ashwagandha supports energy more indirectly — by reducing the cortisol burden that drains energy over time, improving sleep quality, and supporting the body’s resilience to stress.
+People typically describe feeling calmer, clearer, and less burnt out.

-If your energy issue is physical fatigue or mineral depletion, Shilajit is likely the better choice.
-If your energy issue is stress-related burnout or poor sleep, Ashwagandha may be more beneficial.
+If your fatigue is physical, Shilajit is likely the better primary choice.
+If your fatigue is stress or sleep-related, Ashwagandha may be more beneficial.

 Which Is Better for Men?